Page Content

 2. Beating around the bush

 It is easy to get carried away and keep writing page after page about a particular section or point without actually making sense or ever arriving at the point!
-One must be concise and to-the-point, avoiding boring details and an overload of information with no actual bottom-line insight.
+One must be succinct and to the point, avoiding boring details and an overload of information with no actual bottom line in sight.
 Keeping sentences short while conveying what they are meant to convey will keep the Statement of Purpose concise, as it should be.

 3. Sounding profound and intellectual

-A Statement of Purpose is meant to highlight the applicant’s reason for applying to a specific program at a particular University, along with a brief academic background and listing of professional experience, in addition to other relevant information.
+A Statement of Purpose is meant to highlight the applicant’s reason for applying to a specific program at a particular university, along with a brief academic background and listing of professional experience, in addition to other relevant information.
 It is not there as an editorial or column article that seeks to expound a philosophical point by any stretch of the imagination.
-Therefore, one must never make or explicate moral, religious, political, or opinionated statements and go astray from a Statement of Purpose’s actual requisites.
+Therefore, one must never make nor explicate moral, religious, political, or opinionated statements and go astray from the actual requisites of a Statement of Purpose.

 4. Getting technical and using excessive jargon

 Getting technical or, for that matter, using jargon that has precious little to do with the actual point will put off the reader of the Statement of Purpose.
-An applicant must never try to sound knowledgeable with the use of complex terms, technical details, or vocabulary and jargon that do not serve the purpose.
+An applicant must never try to sound knowledgeable using complex terms, technical details, or vocabulary and jargon that does not serve the purpose.
 Keeping things simple and conveying all that is expected to be conveyed in a Statement of Purpose will suffice.

 Statement of Purpose Grad School Examples

-A good Statement of Purpose should always leave a mark on the reader and explain why the applicant is the ideal candidate for the program being applied to.
-There are thousands of Statement of Purpose Grad School Examples available online, but in tune with all that has been outlined so far, here is an example that may serve as an indicator of how one should be written:
+A good Statement of Purpose should always leave a mark on the reader and make it evident why the applicant is the ideal candidate for the program being applied to.
+There are thousands of Statement of Purpose grad school Examples available online, but in tune with all that has been outlined so far, here is an example that may serve as an indicator of how one should be written:

 Statement of Purpose: Master of Science (Computer Technology), Colorado State University

-My keen interest in Computer Science and my ever-increasing quest for knowledge took me beyond the University Campus and into the research and development labs of Apple Inc. I participated in summer projects and eventually interned.
-I was trained specifically in Event Handlers and BlockChain, two areas I went on to love and understand more than I ever imagined.
-For my final dissertation at the University of Denver, I teamed up with two of my classmates to develop an iOS App for dyslexic learners.
-Supported by Boulder Labs, we crafted complex algorithms and scripts that would elicit the desired response from a dyslexic user to a specific requirement from him/her.
-In recognition of our efforts and innovation, we were adjudged ‘The Most Promising Technology’ for the year 2020 by Boulder Labs and graciously accepted the ‘Seeking Change for the Greater Good’ award from Helping Hand Charitable Foundation, Denver, Colorado.
+My keen interest in Computer Science and my ever-increasing quest for knowledge took me beyond the university Campus and into the research and development labs of Apple Inc., where I participated in summer projects and eventually interned.
+I was explicitly trained in Event Handlers and blockchain, two areas I went on to love and understand more than I ever imagined.
+I teamed up with two classmates for my final dissertation at the University of Denver to develop an iOS App for dyslexic learners.
+Supported by Boulder Labs, we crafted complex algorithms and scripts that would elicit the desired response from a dyslexic user to a specific requirement from them.
+In recognition of our efforts and innovation, we were judged ‘The Most Promising Technology’ for the year 2020 by Boulder Labs and also graciously accepted the ‘Seeking Change for the Greater Good’ award from Helping Hand Charitable Foundation, Denver, Colorado.

-While Computer Science was my driving force throughout my academic life, it did not prevent me from other pleasures and pursuits at all.
-I participated in a wide range of extracurricular activities that ensured better development of my overall personality.
-When presented with an opportunity, I took part in debates, group dancing, elocution, and chess challenges, in addition to fulfilling my curiosity with photography and pottery.
+While Computer Science was my driving force throughout my academic life, it did not prevent me from undertaking other pleasures and pursuits at all.
+I participated in a wide range of extracurricular activities that improved my overall personality development.
+When presented with an opportunity, I participated in debates, group dancing, elocution, and chess challenges, fulfilling my curiosity with photography and pottery.
 Being wiry in form helped me in athletics and the team sport of basketball, showing me how I could work alone or work as a team.
-Apart from this, I was the Student Representative of the Department of Computer Science for four years, which had me liaising between the students and the administration.
-In this role, I was responsible for scheduling additional lectures for classes, assisting the faculty advisor in running the department, and resolving any issues students may have encountered.
-This experience bolstered my administrative abilities while bringing to the fore my leadership and social skills.
+Apart from this, I was the Student Representative of the Department of Computer Science for four years, which had me liaising between the students and the administration – scheduling additional lectures for a class, assisting the faculty advisor in the running of the department, and resolving any issues students may have encountered.
+This experience bolstered my administrative abilities while bringing my leadership and social skills to the fore.

-Having acquired a solid foundation in Computer Science through – a robust undergraduate program, various projects, assignments, internships in the IT industry, participation in extracurricular activities, and considerable exposure to administrative and social responsibilities, I am convinced beyond doubt that this is the right time to pursue my graduate studies.
-I desire to understand Computer Science’s nuances further, amass new knowledge, understand the latest technologies, and take advantage of the vast industry of Information and Technology.
-My ability to constructively work with both the creative and logical words, I am sure, will present ample opportunities to address some of today’s and tomorrow’s problems and find simple, effective, and practical solutions to them.
-My deepest desire is to one day build technology that will enable the challenged and slow learners to be on par with their abled peers and, in consequence, make them upright and outstanding individuals.
+Having acquired a solid foundation in Computer Science through a robust undergraduate program, my various projects, assignments, and internships in the IT industry, participation in extracurricular activities, and considerable exposure to administrative and social responsibilities, I am convinced beyond doubt that this is the right time to pursue my graduate studies.
+I desire to understand the nuances of Computer Science further, amass new knowledge, understand the latest technologies and take advantage of the vast industry of Information and Technology.
+My ability to constructively work with both the creative and logical worlds, am sure will present ample opportunities to address some of today’s and tomorrow’s problems and find simple, effective, and practical solutions to them.
+My deepest desire is to one day build technology that will enable challenged and slow learners to be on par with their abled peers and consequently make them upright and outstanding individuals.

-The MS in Computer Science offered by the Colorado State University will undoubtedly provide me with an astute education, complete with the right skills, knowledge, and exposure to pursue my dreams to the fullest.
-The invaluable combination of coursework, research programs, and lab work on offer will allow me to enhance my understanding of the subject while honing the skills necessary for executing it.
-I am immensely confident that an MS in Computer Science at the Colorado State University will strengthen and further build my knowledge base while adding (tremendous) potential to realize my professional goals.
+The MS in Computer Science offered by Colorado State University will undoubtedly provide me with an astute education, complete with the right skills, knowledge, and exposure to pursue my dreams to the fullest.
+The invaluable combination of coursework, research programs, and lab work will allow me to enhance my understanding of the subject while honing the skills necessary for executing it.
+All things considered, an MS in Computer Science at Colorado State University will strengthen and further build my knowledge base while adding (tremendous) potential to realize my professional goals.

-By the time I am through with my Bachelor of Science, I shall be truly ready to take on my MS in Computer Technology with focus, intent, and zeal.
+By the time I finish my Bachelor of Science, I shall be ready to take on my MS in Computer Technology with focus, intent, and fervor.

-This graduate school Statement of Purpose example largely covers the major sections and components required to go in.
-It is short, concise, and relays all the information relevant to the applicant, his or her accomplishments, the program, and the university.”
+This graduate school Statement of Purpose example broadly covers the major sections and components that are required to go in.
+It is concise and relays all the information relevant to the applicant, their accomplishments, the program, and the university.

 FAQs about Statement of Purpose Grad School